 Are you dreading teaching your students the different strategies for dividing decimals?
-There are so many types of decimal division problems!
+Not to mention the fact that there are so many types of decimal division problems!

 Well, I’m breaking it down for you in easy-to-teach mini-lessons for each type of division problem.